sollynoay/rtd-tutorial/docs/source/index.rst

 Welcome to ACMarker's documentation!
 ===================================

-**ACMrker** is a fiucial marker system for 2D forward looking sonar.
+**ACMarker** is a fiucial marker system for 2D forward looking sonar.
 It offers a *simple* and *intuitive* API.
 日本語